meddbase/meddbase-apis/patient-portal-api/anonymous-appointment-booking/bookproposedtimeslot.markdown

         <tr>
             <td>proposedTimeSlot</td>
             <td><a href="../objects-and-data-types/appointmentdata">AppointmentData</a></td>
-            <td>The proposed time slot data, which can be constructed using the data provided by the <a href="#_GetProposedTimeSlots">GetProposedTimeSlots</a>.</td>
+            <td>The proposed time slot data, which can be constructed using the data provided by the <a href="../anonymous-appointment-search/getproposedtimeslots">GetProposedTimeSlots</a>.</td>
         </tr>
         <tr>
             <td>clinician</td>
             <td>int (optional)</td>
             <td>Clinician filter.
-Identifier provide by the API upon GetClinicians.
+Identifier provided by the API upon <a href="../anonymous-appointment-search/getclinicians">GetClinicians</a>.
 Allow 0 for any clinician.</td>
         </tr>
         <tr>
             <td>clinicianSex</td>